canonical/cloud-init/doc/rtd/tutorial/qemu.rst

    qemu-debugging.rst

-In this tutorial, we will launch an Ubuntu cloud image in a virtual machine that uses ``cloud-init`` to pre-configure the system during boot.
+In this tutorial, we will launch an Ubuntu cloud image in a virtual machine that uses cloud-init to pre-configure the system during boot.

-The goal of this tutorial is to provide a minimal demonstration of ``cloud-init``, which you can then use as a development environment to test your ``cloud-init`` configurations locally before launching to the cloud.
+The goal of this tutorial is to provide a minimal demonstration of cloud-init, which you can then use as a development environment to test your cloud-init configurations locally before launching to the cloud.

 Why QEMU?
 =========